d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 It is worth noting that, for convenience,
 Gluon does not require us to specify the input shape for each layer.
-So here, we don't need to tell Gluon how many inputs go into this linear layer.
+So here, we do not need to tell Gluon how many inputs go into this linear layer.
 When we first try to pass data through our model, e.g., when we execute `net(X)` later,